mlflow/mlflow-torchserve/examples/E2EBert/README.md

 ## Running prediction and explain based on deployed model

-For testing the fine tuned model, a sample input text is placed in `input.json` Run the following command to invoke prediction of our sample input
+For testing the fine tuned model, a sample input text is placed in `input.json`

+Run the following command to invoke prediction of our sample input

 `mlflow deployments predict --name news_classification_test --target torchserve --input-path input.json  --output-path output.json`

+Run the following command to invoke explain of our sample input

 `mlflow deployments explain --name news_classification_test --target torchserve --input-path input.json  --output-path output.json`

 All the captum Insights visualization can be seen in the jupyter notebook added in this example